kevinsullivan/TLAPlusDocker/README.md

 ## How to start using it

-- Open the test/test.tla file in VSCode and the Gentle Introduction video linked above.
+- Open the test/test.tla file in VSCode.
-- The files you have are as *at the end* of the video tutorial.
+- The files you have to start are as *at the end* of the video tutorial.
 - Right click in file area.
 Select Source Action then Parse Module.
 All should be well.
 - Change the name of the color variable to colour.
 Save the file.
 There should be an error.
 - Fix the error by undoing the change in spelling.
 Save.
 All should be well again.